 Making money on YouTube is a prospect that attracts many people to start a YouTube channel, but it is not as simple as deciding to become a YouTuber and then get rich overnight.

-The most popular way people monetize the YouTube Channels is through YouTube Partner Program (YPP).
+The most popular way people monetize their YouTube Channels is through YouTube Partner Program (YPP).
 The YPP comprises of several monetization methods.
 To earn money on YouTube, you need to apply for and be accepted into the YouTube Partner Program.

 The best YPP monetization method is Advertising Revenue set up through Google AdSense (also known as AdSense for YouTube).
 AdSense is an advertising program run by Google through which website, app and video publishers earn money from their content through targeted and interactive media advertisements.